twitter/the-algorithm/src/scala/com/twitter/simclusters_v2/README.md

 Tweet embeddings are critical for our tweet recommendation tasks.
 We can calculate tweet similarity and recommend similar tweets to users based on their tweet engagement history.

-We have a online Heron job that updates the tweet embeddings in realtime, check out [here](summingbird/README.md) for more.
+We have an online Heron job that updates the tweet embeddings in real time, check out [here](summingbird/README.md) for more.

 #### Topic embeddings
 Topic embeddings (**R**) are determined by taking the cosine similarity between consumers who are interested in a community and the number of aggregated favorites each consumer has taken on a tweet that has a topic annotation (with some time decay).